hydephp/develop/docs/digging-deeper/navigation.md

 **Supported Options:**
 - `dropdown`: Pages in subdirectories are displayed in a dropdown menu
-- `hidden`: Pages in subdirectories are not displayed at all the menus
+- `hidden`: Pages in subdirectories are not displayed at all in the menus
 - `flat`: Pages in subdirectories are displayed as individual items

 ### Automatic Menu Groups